Gisborne & District Adult Riding Club

 Group Lessons at Rallies

-To ensure lessons are safe and everyone has a good time please follow these arena
+To ensure lessons are safe and everyone has a good time, please follow these arena etiquette guidelines:

 1. In general, riders should pass left shoulder to left shoulder.